British Army uniform and equipment in World War I: 2-inch mortar

 The 2-inch Medium Mortar was designed and manufactured by the Royal Ordnance Factories in early 1915 and introduced along with the 1.57 inch mortar in March 1915.
 It incorporated what was known of the German pre war Krupp mortar.
 This was the first design to meet all the requirements, after modifications to simplify manufacture, it fired a spherical cast iron bomb of 42 lbs which was considered the largest practical size for use from trenches, at ranges from 100 yd to 600 yd using a simple 2 in tube as the mortar body.
 Drawbacks were that the steel tail was usually projected backwards towards the firer when the bomb detonated, resulting in occasional casualties; and the No. 80 fuse was also required by the 18 pounder field guns which were given priority, limiting mortar ammunition supply to the front until early 1916, when a special cheap trench mortar fuse was developed.
 The 2-inch mortar served in limited numbers in France in 1915, from March, with early mortars and ammunition made by the Royal Ordnance Factory, mass production finally began with an order in August 1915, for 800 mortars from several railway workshops and agricultural machinery makers, together with an order for 675,000 bombs from numerous small firms.

 Stokes mortar

-The 2 inch medium mortar was superseded by the 81mm Stokes Mortar, first issued at the end of 1915 which was later adopted by the French Army too.
+The 2 inch medium mortar was superseded by the 3-inch Stokes Mortar, which was first issued at the end of 1915 which was later adopted by the French Army too.
 The Stokes Mortar was a simple weapon, that was easy to manufacture and use.
 The weapon was broken down into three sections for easy transport, the barrel ('tube') which weighed 43 pounds, the base plate weighed 28 lbs and bipod weighed 37 lbs for a total of 108 lbs.
 The Stokes mortar could fire as many as 25 bombs per minute and had a maximum range of 800 yd.
 British Empire units had 1,636 Stokes mortars in service on the Western Front at the Armistice.